Uday-Pratap-hub/IBM-Getting-Started-with-Git-and-GitHub/Week 3 Solutions/README.md

 # In this you have to answer all the questions as per they are asked and attach an image in the end where it asks to upload image but keep it's format in PNG.
-## Watch below video for a detailed explanation. 👇
+## Watch below video for a detailed explanation. 👇 on how to review your peers.
 https://github.com/Uday-Pratap-hub/IBM-Getting-Started-with-Git-and-GitHub/assets/67860426/bf1d9016-98a5-4776-9fe4-b343cbc310d3

 ## In the end you will se it asks for an image Now below is a sample image which you can upload in the assignment. [ SEE below image ] 👇